Luke Travers: Professional career

-Perth Wildcats (2019–present)
+Perth Wildcats (2019–2023)

 2019–20 season

 On 1 August 2019, Travers signed with the Perth Wildcats as a development player for the 2019–20 NBL season.
 His elite athleticism and ability to play multiple positions made him an attractive option for the Wildcats.
 Regarded as one of Australia's most sought-after basketball prospects, he had interest from a number of colleges in the United States, but indicated his desire to turn professional due to a lack of motivation at school.
 In his debut for the Wildcats on 1 December 2019, he had three points, four assists and two rebounds in roughly 11 minutes in a 99–88 loss to the Adelaide 36ers.
 On 20 December 2019, he opted to forgo college basketball and begin his professional career, signing a three-year contract extension with the Wildcats.
 He played four games during the season and was a member of the Wildcats' championship-winning squad in March 2020.

-During the West Coast Classic in 2020, Travers had a five-game stint with the Cockburn Cougars, averaging 17.8 points, 14.4 rebounds, 5.2 assists, 2.2 steals and 1.2 blocks per game.
+Travers joined the Cockburn Cougars in 2020, where he averaged 17.8 points, 14.4 rebounds, 5.2 assists, 2.2 steals and 1.2 blocks in five games during the West Coast Classic.

 2020–21 season

-Continuing on as a development player in the 2020–21 NBL season, Travers was thrust into a much larger role during the preseason, starting in both of the Wildcats' preseason games against the Illawarra Hawks.
+Continuing on as a development player in the 2020–21 NBL season, Travers was thrust into a much larger role early on, starting in both of the Wildcats' pre-season games against the Illawarra Hawks.
 While mostly a traditional wing player, he added strength to his frame over the off-season and was assigned the starting power forward role.
 He was replaced in the starting line-up by Jarred Bairstow midway through the season, with Travers later stating he got complacent in the role and was forced to work his way back into starting contention.
 On 28 March 2021, he went 6-of-6 from the field for 16 points off the bench in an 89–65 win over the Sydney Kings.
 A season-ending injury to Bryce Cotton saw Travers return to the starting line-up as a guard at the back-end of the regular season and in the semi-finals.
 On 27 May, he had 16 points and eight rebounds in an 81–67 win over the Kings.
 In the 2–1 semi-final series win over Illawarra, Travers averaged 10.7 points, 7.3 rebounds and three assists per game.
 He went on to miss the first two games of the grand final series against Melbourne United with a calf injury, returning in game three to record nine points and six rebounds off the bench in an 81–76 series-ending loss.

 On 1 July 2021, Travers signed with the Mandurah Magic for the rest of the 2021 NBL1 West season.
 However, he was never cleared by the Wildcats medical staff to play for Mandurah.